 Short URLs should only be created when needed for significant offline marketing and promotion where users are required to type them in.
 By default, short URLs do not use hyphens.

-For online promotion and linking, full URLs should be used.
+For online linking, full URLs should be used.

 V